dribnet/purvs/README.md

 There was one major issue with my code I had to work out, which was with the animation.
 Originally the arcs were drawn more typically, based off a start and stop point.
 This however, caused a significant issue: When interpolating between some letters, the start and stop points would pass each other, causing them to pop in and out of existence in a rather alarming manner.
 The solution to this turned out to be surprisingly simple, though it required some significant reworking.
 I changed every arc to draw from 0 to a point, and then rotated it, rather than using arbitrary start and stop points for each character.
 This didn't cost any variables, as I was swapping the start point for a rotation, and fixed the issue, allowing the arcs to rotate and stretch in a satisfying manner in all the interpolations.

 Outside of tinkering more with the details of how some letters are formed, I don't think I would do much more with extra time on this project.
 The letters I used are deliberately simple, using a minimal amount of imagery to create distinct letters.
 The most likely change I would make would be finding different ways to draw a small handful of letters, like Q and Y, that I'm not totally happy with.
+Playing more with the interpolate letters function is also something I'd try out - having the letters pop in and out during interpolation might be a fun addition, but I like that the current setup allows you to see them rotate and extend.

 All in all, I think this was a pretty successful project, and I am satisfied with the result.